Determining a nonlinear hyperbolic system with unknown sources and nonlinearity: Introduction

 \section{Introduction}

 The inverse problems for nonlinear partial differential equations (PDEs) have received considerable attention in the literature.
-In \cite{isakov1993uniqueness}, an inverse boundary problem was proposed for a nonlinear parabolic PDE, and it was shown that the first linearization of the boundary Dirichlet-to-Neumann (DN) map associated with the nonlinear PDE agrees to the DN map of the linearized equation.
-Hence, results developed for inverse problems of linear PDEs can be applied to solve the inverse problems for the nonlinear PDEs.
-For the semilinear Schr\"{o}dinger equation $\Delta u +a(x,u)=0$, the inverse problem of determining $a(\cdot, \cdot)$ was investigated in \cite{isakov1994global, sun2010inverse} for dimension $n\geq 3$, and in \cite{victorN, sun2010inverse, imanuvilovyamamoto_semilinear} for $n=2$.
-Moreover, some inverse problems have been studied for quasilinear elliptic equations in \cite{sun1996, sun1997inverse, kang2002identification, liwang_navierstokes, munozuhlmann}, for degenerate elliptic $p$-Laplacian equations in \cite{salo2012inverse, branderetal_monotonicity_plaplace}, and for fractional semilinear Schr\"odinger equations in \cite{lai2019global,LL2020inverse,lin2020monotonicity}.
-The Calder\'on type inverse problems for quasilinear PDEs on Riemannian manifolds were recently investigated in~\cite{lassas2018poisson}.
-We refer the readers to \cite{sun2005, uhlmann2009calderon} for more relevant discussions on inverse problems of nonlinear elliptic equations related to the existing developments.
-Recently, a novel method was proposed to study inverse problems for semilinear elliptic equations, which is referred to as the \emph{higher order linearization}, and this method has been applied to tackle several challenging inverse problems, while they cannot be solved in the setup with linear elliptic equations \cite{FO2019semilinear,KU2019partial,KU2019derivative_partial,LLLS2019nonlinear,LLLS2019partial,LLST2020inverse}.
+In \cite{14}, an inverse boundary problem was proposed for a nonlinear parabolic PDE, and it was shown that the first linearization of the boundary Dirichlet-to-Neumann (DN) map associated with the nonlinear PDE agrees to the DN map of the linearized equation.
+Hence, results developed for inverse problems of linear PDEs can be applied to solve the inverse problems for many nonlinear PDEs.
+For the semilinear elliptic equation $\Delta u +a(x,u)=0$, the inverse problem of determining $a(\cdot, \cdot)$ was investigated in \cite{16, 48} for dimension $n\geq 3$, and in \cite{13,15,48} for $n=2$.
+Moreover, some inverse problems have been studied for quasilinear elliptic equations in \cite{2, 18, 36, 42, 46, 49}, for degenerate elliptic $p$-Laplacian equations in \cite{1, 45}, for fractional semilinear Schr\"odinger equations in \cite{24, 25, 38}, and etc. The Calder\'on type inverse problems for quasilinear PDEs on Riemannian manifolds was recently investigated in \cite{30} by using the Poisson embedding approach.
+Furthermore, we refer the readers to \cite{47, 50} for more relevant discussions on inverse problems of nonlinear elliptic equations in the existing developments.
+Recently, an important method was proposed to study inverse problems for semilinear elliptic equations, which is referred to as the \emph{higher order linearization}, and this method has been applied to tackle some challenging inverse problems (\cite{9, 10, 11, 20, 21, 26, 27, 37}).